MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Prepare-your-Source-Server-for-Windows-Server-2012-Essentials-migration5.md

 >  Office 365 does not support the use of public folders.
 For information about how to move messages from Exchange Public Folders to Office 365, see [Migrate from Exchange Public Folders to Microsoft Office 365](http://www.microsoft.com/download/en/details.aspx?id=27582)
 >
 <<<<<<< HEAD
->  After you [Install Windows Server 2012 Essentials in migration mode](Install-Windows-Server-2012-Essentials-in-migration-mode4.md), you should turn on the Office 365 Integration feature on --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials.
+>  After you [Install Windows Server 2012 Essentials in migration mode](Install-Windows-Server-2012-Essentials-in-migration-mode4.md), you should turn on the Office 365 Integration feature on  Windows Server 2012 Essentials.

 #### Migrate email to another on-premises Exchange Server
  For information about how to migrate email to another on-premises Exchange Server, see [Integrate an On-Premises Exchange Server with Windows Server 2012 Essentials](http://go.microsoft.com/fwlink/?LinkId=244290).
 We recommend that you set up the new on-premises Exchange Server after you [Install Windows Server 2012 Essentials in migration mode](Install-Windows-Server-2012-Essentials-in-migration-mode4.md), and then finish the email migration before demoting the Source Server.
 =======
->  After you [Install Windows Server 2012 Essentials in migration mode](../migrate/Install-Windows-Server-2012-Essentials-in-migration-mode4.md), you should turn on the Office 365 Integration feature on --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials.
+>  After you [Install Windows Server 2012 Essentials in migration mode](../migrate/Install-Windows-Server-2012-Essentials-in-migration-mode4.md), you should turn on the Office 365 Integration feature on  Windows Server 2012 Essentials.

 #### Migrate email to another on-premises Exchange Server
  For information about how to migrate email to another on-premises Exchange Server, see [Integrate an On-Premises Exchange Server with Windows Server 2012 Essentials](http://go.microsoft.com/fwlink/?LinkId=244290).
 We recommend that you set up the new on-premises Exchange Server after you [Install Windows Server 2012 Essentials in migration mode](../migrate/Install-Windows-Server-2012-Essentials-in-migration-mode4.md), and then finish the email migration before demoting the Source Server.